davidwoody/Stripe-Easy-for-Meteor/README.md

 ### Plays nicely with Bootstrap and Font-Awesome

-Has some bootstrap error class validation built into the input tabs, and also adds icons when bootstrap and font-awesome are added to your project.
+Has bootstrap error class validation built into the inputs on blur, and also adds icons when bootstrap and font-awesome are added to your project.

 ## TODO

 1. Test error cases suggested by Stripe.
+2. Write some tests.
-2. Write more TODOs.
+3. Write more TODOs.

 **License**
 MIT - http://opensource.org/licenses/MIT